 Section 1.
 Line of Progression.
-The general line of progression for advancement and promotions shall be as follows: Construction Support Specialist/Terminal Access Controller to Senior Access Controller to Airfield Operations Specialist and/or Senior Operations Controller.
+The general line of progression for advancement, promotions, and regression shall be as follows: Construction Support Specialist/Full Employee Screener to Senior Access Controller to Airfield Operations Specialist /Senior Operations Controller; to the extent that the Aviation Operations agreement permits

 Section 2.
-Seniority Preference.
-Employees in the bargaining unit shall have priority right to openings in all bargaining unit positions.
+Seniority Preference Selection.
+Employees in the bargaining unit shall have priority right to openings in bargaining unit positions.
 Such priority right means that any such employee bidding for a promotion shall be granted that promotion on the basis of seniority in the closest lower position provided that that employee has the objective qualifications for the position.
 No position affected by this priority right shall be advertised outside of the bargaining unit until bargaining unit members have been given reasonable notice of the opening and a chance to bid for the opening.